 Republicans criticized a Biden nominee for her tweets.
-Democrats see a ‘whole new level of hypocrisy’
+Democrats see a ‘whole new level of hypocrisy.’

 Ahead of the confirmation process, Claire McCaskill, a former Democratic senator from Missouri, ridiculed Republicans for possibly going after Tanden, calling it a “whole new level of hypocrisy.”

 Tanden, a Clinton loyalist and prolific tweeter, has had a combative history with Republicans, as well as deep ties to Democratic policymakers.
-She helped draft the Affordable Care Act when she served as a senior adviser to former president Barack Obama’s Department of Health and Human Services.
+She helped draft the Affordable Care Act when she served as a senior adviser to President Barack Obama’s Department of Health and Human Services.

 At the hearing Wednesday, Tanden also faced questions from Democrats, who asked about the millions of dollars in corporate donations to her think tank, which were previously reported by The Washington Post.